MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     I_beam_section = ospg.create_section(A=0.896*m**2, J=0.133*m**4, Iy=0.213*m**4, Iz=0.259*m**4, Ay=0.233*m**2, Az=0.58*m**2)

-The module's :class:`Section` object wraps Opensees's `element()` command.
+The module's :class:`Section` object wraps OpenSees's `element()` command.
-Similar to :class:`Material`, users familiar with certain Opensees element can pass its input parameters as keyword arguments based on Opensees definition of element types.
+Similar to :class:`Material`, users familiar with certain OpenSees element can pass its input parameters as keyword arguments based on OpenSees definition of element types.
-Heres a link to `Opensees element command <https://openseespydoc.readthedocs.io/en/latest/src/element.html>`_ for specifics on the element types and inputs.
+Heres a link to `OpenSees element command <https://openseespydoc.readthedocs.io/en/latest/src/element.html>`_ for specifics on the element types and inputs.

 Creating the rest of the sections for the aforementioned grillage elements: